C4L3B3a/snakegame/README.md

 ## Telemetry & Crash Reporting

-The game automatically detects crashes and can send **anonymous telemetry** to help improve the software.
+The game automatically detects crashes and offers to send **anonymous telemetry** to help improve the software.

 No personal information (IP, accounts, passwords) is collected.